-If you have been using the Wellspace solution you will know it isn’t just about how much sleep, you are getting but also the quality of it.
+If you have been using Wellspace you will know it isn’t just about duration of sleep but also the quality.
 You should also have a record of your sleep patterns too, which is really helpful in letting you see what is affecting your sleep.

 Ok, maybe we are going to tell you to make your room dark, but it is so important!
 Our brains are hard wired to go to sleep when it is dark.
 It is one of the many ways we stayed alive when we were all living in caves.

-Make sure your bed and bedroom are clean, comfortable, and safe and keep your room is at a temperature that is comfortable to you and is dark.
+Make sure your bed and bedroom are clean, comfortable, and safe and keep your room is at a temperature that is cool but comfortable to you and is dark.

-How to Prepare for A Good Night Sleep…During The Day
+How to Prepare for A Good Night’s Sleep…During The Day

 Believe it or not, how well you are going to sleep that night depends a lot on what you do during the day.